narenaryan/Vidura/README_EN.md

 ## Introduction

 In the world of AI application development, prompts are not just the bridge between human language and machine intelligence, but an indispensable component of modern intelligent applications.

-PromptHub is designed to provide developers with a simple, lightweight, and easily integrated management system to effectively manage, optimize, and expand your prompt applications, just like GitHub in the prompt domain.
+PromptHub is designed to provide developers with a simple, lightweight, and easily integrated management system to  manage your AI(LLM ) prompts.

 ## Features
 - **User-Friendly API/SDK**: With a visual UI and straightforward API/SDK, PromptHub offers developers a seamless integration experience.